nodejs/build/orka/templates/README.md

 2. Go to the `build/release` folder in the secrets repo
 3. Extract from secrets/build/release and put it in this repo (adjust the orka path in this command): `dotgpg cat Apple\ Developer\ ID\ Node.js\ Foundation.p12.base64 | base64 -D > orka/templates/files/secrets/Apple\ Developer\ ID\ Node.js\ Foundation.p12`

 ## Download Xcode to the shared vm storage

-1. Full Xcode installation
+1. Full Xcode installation (if adding a new xcode version)

     Xcode Command-line tools are not enough to perform a full notarization cycle, full Xcode must be fully installed on the release images.